-In this new series of posts about New Caledonia, I stated Lifou was my favourite island in the archipelago.
+I previously stated Lifou was my favourite island in New Caledonia.
 Honestly, I would not be surprised to hear you prefer Ouvea.
 I loved the simplicity and wilderness of our stay in Lifou, but I admit the pure white beaches of Ouvea make a perfect postcard.
 Many simply call that Paradise!
 I visited Ouvea Island twice.
 The second trip was a lot easier to organise than the first one.
 I hope my tips about accommodations and things to do on Ouvea help you prepare for your adventure.

 I could have named this blog article “When it does not go as planned in Ouvea”.

 Booking accommodation (the ones we wanted were full), then transport, tours and finally underwater adventures… Every step of our first trip to Ouvea Island ended up being difficult.
 But that’s not the overall feeling we had during our stay on this beautiful island.
 In such a paradise, it is easy to forget about what went wrong.

 It feels like the worst that can happen when you travel to Ouvea is spending the day on one of the world’s most beautiful beaches.
 Who’s up for that?

 This article details what we did and what we wanted to do in Ouvea.
 You’ll also find tips to help you plan your stay.
 If you’ve ever been to Ouvea, please comment at the end of the article; I’d love to read about your experience!

 *2018 edit: We made it back to Ouvea and had a perfect trip!
 I kept the original article but added a few paragraphs with the other activities we did during our second trip.
 We managed to go to Ouvea Island twice and had completely different stays!
 Spoiler: the second one in the north was the best, and we found the best Ouvea Island accommodation!